ivoryz/tinkl-it-woocommerce-payment-gateway/README.md

 ### via FTP

-1. Download [tinkl-it-woocommerce-payment-gateway.zip.zip].
+1. Download [tinkl-it-woocommerce-payment-gateway.zip].

-2. Unzip and upload **tinkl-it-woocommerce-payment-gateway.zip/** directory to **/wp-content/plugins/** through FTP.
+2. Unzip and upload **tinkl-it-woocommerce-payment-gateway/** directory to **/wp-content/plugins/** through FTP.

 3. Activate the plugin through the **Plugins** menu in WordPress.